 This is because mobile push ad creatives need to stick to quite strict rules of the simpler, the better so the ad creatives aren’t usually too crazy.
 Yes, the rule still applies on desktop, but users can receive only slightly different ads as more diverse.

-#3 Even similar ad creatives look fresh on different devices.
 That’s one reason.
-The second would be that the push ad placement, format or simply much smaller competition contributes to a fresh experience.
+The second would be that the push ad placement, format, or simply much smaller competition contributes to a fresh experience.
 The right approach and still quite easy solution would be to stick to the usual push ad format but combine it with ideas gathered from other ad types.
 Such creatives are already much more probable to get noticed by users desperately looking for last-minute holiday presents, thus successfully breaking through the ad fatigue and market saturation.

 The best converting ads risk very quick burnout because users take notice of them that often.
 Your competition is very likely to copycat your best creatives and use the same or almost identical ads.
 In this way, a potential user may be exposed to more views of the same ads than coming from your campaigns alone.
 Have back-up creatives based on the same pattern, yet differing visually to rotate once your winning ad creative starts suffering and its performance drops.
 This means that changing creatives may be required even on a daily basis.
 Brace yourself, the competition is watching!